loopbackio/loopback-next/packages/openapi-v2/README.md

 This package contains:

-- Decorators that describe LoopBack artifacts as metadata.
+- Decorators that describe LoopBack artifacts as OpenAPI v2 (Swagger) metadata.
-- Uilities that tranfer LoopBack remoting metadata to swagger specifications.
+- Utilities that tranfer LoopBack metadata to OpenAPI v2 (Swagger) swagger specifications.

+## Overview

+The package has functions described above for LoopBack controller classes.
+Decorators apply REST api mapping metadata to controller classes and their members.
+And utilities that inspect controller classes to build OpenAPI v2 (Swagger) specifications from REST api mapping metadata.

+Functions for more artifacts will be added when we need.

 ## Installation